JuliaIPU/IPUToolkit.jl/docs/src/index.md

 ## Requirements

+This package requires

+* Julia v1.6+ (currently tested up to Julia v1.10),
+* the Poplar SDK v1.3 or v2.0-v2.6 including the `popc` compiler,
-This package requires Julia v1.6+ (currently tested up to Julia v1.9), GCC 10+ as compiler (it requires support for the C++20 standard), and the Poplar SDK v1.3, or v2.0-v2.5.
+* and GCC 10+ for compiling the wrapper around the Poplar SDK (it requires support for the C++20 standard).

 Other versions of the Poplar SDK are not currently supported.

+!!! note "Compatibility between Julia and Poplar SDK"

-Note that both Julia and the Poplar SDK are coupled to a specific version of the LLVM compiler framework, and you will need to match a specific version of the Poplar SDK with a version of Julia using the same major version of LLVM.
+    Both Julia and the Poplar SDK are coupled to a specific version of the LLVM compiler framework, and you will need to match a specific version of the Poplar SDK with a version of Julia using the same major version of LLVM.
+    For example
-For example, the Poplar SDK v2.2 uses LLVM 13, which is available in Julia v1.8, while the Poplar SDK versions 2.3-2.5 use LLVM 14, which is available in Julia v1.9.
+    * the Poplar SDK version 2.2 uses LLVM 13, which is available in Julia v1.8;
+    * the Poplar SDK versions 2.3-2.5 use LLVM 14, which is available in Julia v1.9;
+    * the Poplar SDK versions 2.6-3.0 use LLVM 15, which is available in Julia v1.10.

 ## Installation